 The first thing you want to do is to turn off the unit.
 Some people let their heat pumps run while waiting for repairs, but this isn’t the wisest move.
 Yes, heat pumps can run when they leak, but they don’t run efficiently.
 You end up wasting energy and sending your electrical costs through the roof.
 Eventually, the heat pump stops putting out any warm air.

 The better choice is to turn off the unit and make an appointment for professional heat pump repair with a qualified service technician.
-At Pivotal Home Solutions, we’re heat pump experts.
+At Oncourse Home Solutions, we’re heat pump experts.
 Call us today to get a team member out to your home to repair refrigerant leaks.